grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Bastian," Percy called up to him, "throttle down.
 Stop the props.
 Cassandra needs to hear what's behind us."

 A moment later the perennially resonant electric motor sounds died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
-"Absolutely confirmed Captain Percy.
+"Absolutely confirmed, Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat_'s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear well over the sound of the _Prospect_'s own prop turning.
+Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat_'s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_, where Cassandra could not hear well over the sound of the _Prospect_'s own prop turning.
 Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck," was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
-"Definitely a fuckin' contact Shakes.
+"Definitely a fuckin' contact, Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"

 "Absolutely!
 Motherfuck..."
-The end of his oath was cut off by the whining start of the _Gnat_'s diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.
+The end of his oath was cut off by the whining start of the _Gnat_'s diesel engine, which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 "Bastian --- don't move the fuckin' boat.
 Don't trim anything or let her make any fuckin' sounds at all."

 "Dead-silent-crypt drift, got it Captain," said Bastian.

 Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
-"Stay on both the new contact and the _Gnat_ Cassandra.
+"Stay on both the new contact and the _Gnat_, Cassandra.
 I'm going to wake Hemi."
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi's big form following her up from below.
 He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.

-Cassandra looked at him, and pointed at the signal strength gauge and the bearing without saying anything.
+Cassandra looked at him and pointed at the signal strength gauge and the bearing without saying anything.
 Hemi nodded while listening.

 After a minute, Percy broke the silence.
 "Well, Hemi... is that our fucking creepy sub with the fuckin' ram?"

 Hemi sighed.
 "It is --- the _Grackle_.
 Absolutely.
 The ram gives it a distinctive and entirely identifiable hull noise."

 "Fuck me!" said Percy.
 "So much for the theory that they wouldn't fuckin' follow us this far into another Authority's territory.
-Ah fuck.
+Ah, fuck.
 It doesn't matter --- what matters is our current situation.
-Next order of business you two: are they following Shakes away from us."
+Next order of business, you two: are they following Shakes away from us?"

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
 He flipped some switches to engage filters, and a moment later turned them off again.
-"You see Cassandra," he explained pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_, and with them disengaged it is easier to focus on the pursuing sub."
+"You see, Cassandra," he explained, pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_, and with them disengaged it is easier to focus on the pursuing sub."

 She nodded.

-After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Sylvia.
+After a few minutes of listening, Hemi reported to Percy: "It...seems like it is working, Sylvia.
 The _Grackle_ is definitely following Shakes.
 And..."
 He paused for a moment to continue listening, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
 "They are already ten degrees off our course, and moving away quickly."

-"That's fucking excellent Hemi," Percy said.
+"That's fucking excellent, Hemi," Percy said.

 "Can't they like, shoot at Captain Shakes or something?" asked Cassandra.

 "It is difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat_'s engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
-Hopefully he is experienced enough to make random course changes every five miles or so to make aiming a torpedo more challenging..."
+Hopefully he is experienced enough to make random course changes every five miles or so, to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
-"Let me know if anything changes... or what the final result is."
+"Let me know if anything changes...or what the final result is."
 She stuck a cheroot between her teeth and climbed the ladder to the control room.

 "Cassandra, keep tracking them," said Hemi.
 He stood up, still wearing the second sonar headset, and turned to lean over the navigation table.
 He measured the angle of the bearing to the contacts off their current position marked on the chart, and then drew a line marking Shakes and the pursuing sub's course.
 Listening carefully to what the sonar was picking up in his headset, he could estimate _Grackle_ and _Gnat_'s distance from the _Prospect_.

 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
 He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room.

 "Shakes and the _Grackle_ are already far off and moving further out of range.
 I can no longer estimate distance on the sonar," said Hemi.
-"What is the end-game in this maneuver?"
+"What is the end game in this maneuver?"
 Shakes cannot run forever."

 "Well, hopefully that fuckin' pursuing sub realizes they are on the wrong target at a good distance away from us.
 Then, presumably, they will leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
 We will, of course, be long gone by then."